Using Subscriptions

 The collectionType represents the type of data, or resource, which the application needs to receive notifications.
 To delete the subscription for that collectionType, the user must have enabled the scope associated with it.

-• The activities collection requires the activity scope.
+collection requires the activity scope. - The

-• The body collection requires the weight scope.
+collection requires the weight scope. - The

-• The foods collection requires the nutrition scope.
+collection requires the nutrition scope. - The

-• The sleep collection requires the sleep scope.
+collection requires the sleep scope. - The

-• If no collection is specified, the activity, nutrition, profile, settings, sleep and weight scopes are required.
+collection requires at least one scope enabled. - If no collection is specified, the activity, nutrition, profile, settings, sleep and weight scopes are required.

 If a collectionType is not specified, a subscription will be deleted for all supported collectionTypes, i.e. activities, body, foods, sleep, userRevokedAccess and deletedUser.
 See Collection Types.